Vourvoulos

 Vourvoulos (Βουρβούλος) is a village on the island of Santorini in Greece.
 It is located 3,7 kilometers northeast of the capital Fira, built on a slope facing the east shore of the island.
-Vourvoulos is part of the Thira region and had 535 permanent inhabitants according to the Greek census of 2011.
+Vourvoulos is part of the Thira region and had 591 permanent inhabitants according to the Greek census of 2021.

+A number of small beaches lie along this stretch of the east coast.
+The most northerly is Xiropigado, a narrow strip of pebble down a dirt track off the main east coast road.
+Just south is Vourvoulos beach itself, down another dirt track and a not particularly attractive strip of stone and sharp black sand.